johnjos1zhaw/PostureDetectionMediapipe/README.md

 2. **Posture Improvement:** By providing real-time feedback on posture, the system assists users in maintaining a healthy sitting position.
 The accompanying posture report and images offer insights into specific areas of improvement.

+#### Pomodoro Technique explained

+The Pomodoro Technique is a time management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.
+It promotes sustained focus and productivity while avoiding burnout.

 #### Python Version

 - **Raspberry Pi:** Python 3.7.3